MicrosoftDocs/azure-dev-docs/articles/ansible/dynamic-inventory-configure.md

 The [Ansible dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) feature removes the burden of maintaining static inventory files.

-In this tutorial, you'll use Azure's dynamic-inventory plug-in to populate your Ansible inventory.
+In this tutorial, you use Azure's dynamic-inventory plug-in to populate your Ansible inventory.

 In this article, you learn how to: